jython/jython.github.io/registry.md

  - The Java system properties: typically passed in on the command line as options to the java interpreter.
  - The Jython "registry" file, which contains prop=value pairs.
 See below for the algorithm Jython uses to find the registry file.
- - The user's personal registry file, which contains similarly formated prop/value pairs.
+ - The user's personal registry file, which contains similarly formatted prop/value pairs.
 The user's registry file is at `"user.home"+"/.jython"`
  - Jython properties: Specified on the command line as options to the jython class.
 See the -D option to the interpreter.

 ## Registry Properties